ppribadi/casestudy_bikeshare/README.md

 ##### Observations:

 - Compare left and right figures for 0-100% (min and max), they look very similar.
 Meaning the maximum length of trips are not good differentiators for the rider types.
-- When looking at 25-75% of the duration stats, we see know that majority of the trips taken by members are shorter and varying less than the casual.
-This is likely the members use the bike for commuting so the distances are more constant.
+- When looking at 25-75% of the duration stats, we see that majority of the trips taken by members are shorter and varying less than the casual.
+It is likely the members use the bike for commuting so the distances are more constant.
 Whereas for casual riders, the ride purpose vary a lot more hence different length.

 ##### Conclusion:
 - The ride duration stats shows that casual riders have more diverse trip length which differ from member riders who probably use bikes for more similar trips such as commuting and shorter trips.